had0j/io_qp2_rule_eng/readme.md

 If a single attack with 8 or more lines is received, this attack will be split into multiple parts and have a warning hint before being received, to prevent easily topping out after targeting multiplier is increased due to various reasons

-Splitting rule: Split the attack into several groups of 4 and the remainder portion, at maximum 4 groups (all extra attack are put in the last segment), for example 14 attack will be split into 4+4+4+2
+Splitting rule: ~~Split the attack into several groups of 4 and the remainder portion, at maximum 4 groups (all extra attack are put in the last segment), for example 14 attack will be split into 4+4+4+2~~
+((Temporary paraphrasing, will update to format of io_qp2_rule soon)): After 4000m, every 500m adds one to the maximum amount of garbage from a windup (e.g., at 5100m the maximum becomes 19 or 38).
+The maximum number is then split evenly into four segments of target amounts, with the last segments containing the remainder when not perfectly divisible (e.g., maximum of 19 splits into targets of [4, 5, 5, 5]).
+The actual amount of garbage then attempts to fill these target amounts until running out or reaching the maximum, so for example, receiving 15 with a maximum of 19 causes it to split into [4, 5, 5, 1]

 Warning method: When receiving this type of attack start playing warning animations and sound effects
-The amount of sound effects corresponds to the amount of groups the current round's attack split into (for example 3 sounds corresponds to 4+4+n, or 9~12 attack)
+The amount of sound effects corresponds to the amount of groups the current round's attack split into (for example 3 sounds corresponds to 4+4+n)
 1 second later the attacks start entering the garbage queue, each split is separated by 0.5s

-If【Volatile Garbage】is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what the text inside the parentheses mean, sorry if it's unclear.))
+If [VL] is activated, values above related to attack are all multiplied (seems like so, individual circumstances will ±1) ((translation note: I have no idea what the text inside the parentheses mean, sorry if it's unclear.))

 ## Others related to attack